kauri-io/Content/java/pantheon_testing.md

 # Running a Pantheon Node in Java Integration Tests

-The first snag you'll come up against when attempting to write integration tests for your java Ethereum application is that you'll need a running node to connect to for sending transactions.
+The first problem you are likely to meet when attempting to write integration tests for your java Ethereum application is that you need a running node to connect to for sending transactions.
 One option to overcome this is to manually run a node yourself in the background, but this becomes hard to manage if you want to run your tests in a CI pipeline, and forcing all contributors to you codebase to run a node manually is not ideal.
-Luckily theres a better way!
+Luckily there's a better way!

-# Running a Node with Testcontainers
+## Running a Node with Testcontainers

-Testcontainers is a super useful library that allows you to fire up a Docker container programmatically within your test code.
-Luckily, there are a number of Ethereum clients that have ready-made Docker containers uploaded to Dockerhub, which makes this task even easier.
+[Testcontainers](https://www.testcontainers.org/) is a useful library that allows you to fire up a Docker container programmatically within your test code, and there are a number of Ethereum clients that have ready-made Docker containers uploaded to Dockerhub, which makes this task easier.

-In this guide, I'll describe how to start and shutdown a [Pantheon](https://github.com/PegaSysEng/pantheon) node during your integration tests, so that you do not have to be concerned with starting a node manually or within your CI pipeline
+In this guide, I describe how to start and shutdown a [Pantheon](https://github.com/PegaSysEng/pantheon) node during your integration tests, so you don't have to start a node manually or within your CI pipeline

 ## Starting Pantheon

 _ClassRule_

 ```java